Orienfish/AQI-deploy/README.md

 # AQI-deploy
 Sensor deployment optimization subject to maintenance budget.

-Note: need the Curve Fitting Toolbox for the `fit` function.
+Note: Need the Curve Fitting Toolbox for the `fit` function.
+Need the Bioinformatics Toolbox for the `graphminspantree` function.